nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: No groups are currently stored in the application. <br>
+Test Scenario 1: No groups are currently stored in the application.
 1. Test Command: `group /create /n GroupTest1 /pl Alice Bob Charlie` <br>
    Expected: A success message should be printed, indicating the details of the group as provided in the command.
 2. Test Command: `group /create /n GruopTest2 /pl Alice Bob Charlie David Mike`<br>